-You enlisted in the U.S Navy and began a period of active duty on 28 September 1988.
-Upon entry onto active duty, you admitted to illegal use of a controlled substance while in the Delayed Entry Program, but a waiver was not required.
+You enlisted in the U.S Marine Corps and began a period of active duty on 26 February 2001.
+Upon entry onto active duty, you were granted a waiver for illegal use of a controlled substance while in the Delayed Entry Program.